burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Introduction

 On that technical note, we would like to share complete information regarding the C programming language and all primary C++ programming language standards: C++03/98, C++11, C++14, C++17, C++20, and C++23.
-If you do not know C++, this note is less likely for you, because it contains subtle technical details for people who are at least familiar with it a bit.
+If you do not know C++, this note is less likely for you, because it contains subtle technical details for people who are at least a bit familiar with it.
 Here "know" has a weak sense.
 We have also tried to appeal in that note to people with a not-so-big background in C++.

 Do not get us wrong.
 If you have never seen the C++ language to obtain knowledge, we recommend first dedicating some time to reading original books written by the original author of C++ Language [Bjarne Stroustrup](https://www.stroustrup.com/).
 It would be only more effective for you.
 In recent years, [Bjarne Stroustrup](https://www.stroustrup.com/) has made a lot of effort by providing easy-to-read books such as ["Principles and Practice Using C++"](https://www.stroustrup.com/programming.html) and ["A Tour of C++ (Second Edition)"](https://www.stroustrup.com/Tour.html).
-We highly recommend for whom this language is new to first read any of those books.
+We highly recommend that those for whom this language is new first to read any of those books.

 If you're unsure whether you should learn C++ or not, then maybe the example presented in section *[Why learn C++ if I know Python (Toy Example)](#why-learn-c-if-i-know-python-toy-example)* of this document will bring some consideration to your mind.
 C++ language is complex, but currently, it's one of the fastest (in terms of execution speed in CPU) high-level, general-purpose programming languages in the world.
 It can be observed from comparison tests such as [benchmarksgame-team.pages.debian.net/benchmarksgame](https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/binarytrees-cpu.html) and checking the language in which compute demanding applications in your domain have been written.
 In our experience in most cases, it will be C or C++.

 Sometimes you must write software for a software platform (Java Virtual Machine, JavaScript Engine, Python interpreter).
 This is the case for instance when you can not execute real code in a target computing machine for some reason.
 In such circumstances, the de facto standard can be another programming language - not C and not C++ at all, and not a dialect of C or C++.
 Analyzing when it is good or bad to limit users from using C++ or any compiled language is out of the scope of that technical note.

-However, it is important to note that there is a notion of a programming language (in a very strong sense) that converts algorithms into the language of a computing machine.
+It is important to note that there is a notion of a programming language (in a very strong sense) that converts algorithms into the language of a computing machine.
 If Language always requires a software platform to operate - it is not a programming language according to this possible definition (See https://www.stroustrup.com/bs_faq.html#Java or https://www.stroustrup.com/bs_faq.html#Csharp for a discussion about this).

 This note is mainly based on materials from the [references](#references) section and personal experience.
 We think that information can be helpful for three categories of people: